Ricardo-Alvear/notes/README.md

+Symbol definitions:
 - !
 This symbol means a exclamation mark.
 - @ This symbol means a At sign.
 - \#\# This symbol means a number sign.
 - $ This symbol means a dollar sign.
 - % This symbol means a precentage sign.